 Editor’s note: Kyle Eschenroeder’s “10 Overlooked Truths About Taking Action” is one of our favorite articles ever published on the Art of Manliness.
 And based on its traffic, it’s one of yours as well, becoming one of our most popular articles of all time.
 If you enjoyed that, you’re going to love this new piece written by him.
 In the same inspiring and motivating vein, it contains 116 short, punchy “devotionals” on the nature and importance of action.

-If you’d like to read these meditations offline at your leisure, pick up a copy of this longform article as a paperback book: The Pocket Guide to Action: 116 Meditations on the Art of Doing.
+If you’d like to read these meditations offline at your leisure, pick up a copy of this longform article as a paperback book — The Pocket Guide to Action: 116 Meditations on the Art of Doing — or as an ebook.

 “Precept is a very good thing, but to my thinking an ounce of practical energy is worth any amount of precept without action.” –Theodore Roosevelt